MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Once all your backups are on MBS, there may be a need to migrate certain data sources from one volume to another.
 For example, scenarios where you need to upgrade storage or when a volume is getting full.
 You can use PowerShell or the user interface to migrate data sources.
 The details can be found [in this blog entry](https://go.microsoft.com/fwlink/?linkid=861519).

 The migrating data source should have all recovery points on Modern Storage.
-Migrating data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.
+Migrating data sources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) isn't supported.
 Migration is similar to modification of a protection group.
-While migration is in progress, you cannot trigger an ad hoc job.
+While migration is in progress, you can't trigger an improvised job.
 The scheduled jobs continue as configured.
 When the migration completes, any running jobs in the protection group are preempted.

 ## Custom size allocation